 Kalopa Robotics Limited was created to investigate the software, hardware and hull design of autonomous sailboats.
 We are currently building a two metre (2m LOA) sailboat to compete in the Microtransat autonomous sailboat race.

 The Main Mission

-The main objective for Beoga Beag is to cross the Atlantic, from Ireland to Antigua, without any outside assistance.
+The main objective for our sailboat, Beoga Beag, is to cross the Atlantic, from Newfoundland home to Ireland, without any outside assistance.
 This is the definition of the Microtransat.
 Autonomously.
 The boat must be programmed for every eventuality and be able to navigate by itself from start to finish.
 It must report its position several times a day, and cannot accept inbound communications.